kaiachain/kaia/contracts/README.md

 - `test/*.sol`: for TestCompileSolidityOrLoad.
 - `validatesender/*.sol`: for TestValidateSenderContract.

-## External libraries
+## Libraries

 These contracts in `contracts/libs` are external dependencies.
 Some old libraries are kept to support other legacy contracts.

 - `kip13/InterfaceIdentifier.sol`: The ERC-165 supportsInterface.
-- `openzeppelin-v2/*`: OpenZeppelin contracts.
+- `openzeppelin-contracts-v2/*`: OpenZeppelin contracts.
-- `system_contracts/cnstaking/SafeMath.sol`: SafeMath for older solidity versions.
+- `Ownable.sol`: Ownable contract.
-- `system_contracts/reward/SafeMath.sol`: SafeMath for older solidity versions.
+- `SafeMath.sol`: SafeMath for older solidity versions.
-- `system_contracts/*.sol`: OpenZeppelin contracts.

 ## Service chain contracts